wp-plugins/youtube-dj/README.txt

 == Installation ==

-This section describes how to install the plugin and get it working.

-e.g.

 1. Upload `youtube-dj` to the `/wp-content/plugins/` directory
-1. Activate the plugin through the 'Plugins' menu in WordPress
+2. Activate the plugin through the 'Plugins' menu in WordPress
-1. Place `[youtubedj]` in your templates or post
+3. Place `[youtubedj]` in your templates or post

 == Frequently Asked Questions ==